Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EBG0144tNiQ.md

 ### Transcript

-> stop lying do you know how much we love you that was from natura i love all of the fans
+> stop lying do you know how much we love you that was from natura I love all of the fans